 What’s the Best Probiotic for Constipation?

 The aforementioned meta-analysis also determined that the Bifidobacterium strain appeared to be the most effective for treating constipation.
 There are numerous studies corroborating this.
-One study showed that Bifidobacterium was especially effective for acute constipation.
-Another study in China found that Bifidobacterium in fermented milk effectively alleviated functional constipation in women.
+One study2 showed that Bifidobacterium was especially effective for acute constipation.
+Another study in China3 found that Bifidobacterium in fermented milk effectively alleviated functional constipation in women.

 Bifidobacterium, though, shouldn’t get all the glory.
 Another study found that the probiotic strain Lactobacillus reuteri was useful against irritable bowel syndrome and colic in infants.

-Our personal conclusion is that there is no single best probiotic for constipation.
+There is no single best probiotic for constipation.
 We believe strains like Bifidobacterium and Lactobacillus work best in the presence of other strains.
-Studies suggest multi-strains may have a synergistic effect and be more effective than a single strain probiotic.
+Studies4 suggest multi-strains may have a synergistic effect and be more effective than a single strain probiotic.

 UMZU’s Floracil50 is a multi-strain probiotic that contains several sub-strains belonging to the Lactobacillus and Bifidobacterium family.